 The Tribunal has considered the decision in Denny -v- Minister for Social Welfare [1998] 1 IR 34 and in particular the judgment of Keane J (as he then was).
 The Supreme Court determined that when deciding whether a person was employed under a contract of service or under a contract for services "each case must be considered in light of its particular facts and of the general principles which the courts have developed.
 In general, a person will be regarded as being employed under a contract of service and not as an independent contractor where he orshe is performing services for another person and not for himself or herself.
 The degree of control exercised over how the work was to be performed, although a factor to be taken into account, was not decisive.
-The inference that the person was engaged in business on his or herown account can be more readily drawn from where he or she provided the necessary premisesor equipment or some other form of investment, where he or she employed others to assist in thebusiness and where the profit which he or she derived from the business was dependent on the efficiency with which it is conducted by him or her."
+The inference that the person was engaged in business on his or herown account can be more readily drawn from where he or she employed others to assist in thebusiness and where the profit which he or she derived from the business was dependent on the efficiency with which it is conducted by him or her."

-The Tribunal has also had regard to the decision of Edwards J. in the case of Minister for Agriculture and Food -v- Barry & Others [2009] 1 IR 215 which emphasised that there is notone test in determining the nature of the employment relationship and that the Tribunal shouldconsider the case on its particular facts to draw the appropriate inferences from them by applying the general principles that the Courts have developed "with exercise of judgment andanalytical skill and not by testing the facts of the case in a rigid formalistic way.... it is for a Court or Tribunal seized of the issue to identify those aids of greatest assistance to them in the circumstances of the particular case and to use those aids appropriately."
+The Tribunal has also had regard to the decision of Edwards J. in the case of Minister for Agriculture and Food -v- Barry & Others [2009] 1 IR 215 which emphasised that there is notone test in determining the nature of the employment relationship and that the Tribunal should consider the case on its particular facts to draw the appropriate inferences from them by applying the general principles that the Courts have developed "with exercise of judgment and analytical skill and not by testing the facts of the case in a rigid formalistic way.... it is for a Court or Tribunal seized of the issue to identify those aids of greatest assistance to them in the circumstances of the particular case and to use those aids appropriately."